monikaDev/search_system/README.md

 ## Building Android

-Android builds require that the Android SDK is installed.
-Run `yarn android` to start the project.
+Android build requires to have the Android SDK installed.
+Run `yarn run android` to start the app.

 In the case of build issues on Android, try these commands: